ipfs/roadmap/WG_GO_CORE.md

 ### 📦 Package managers

+For the core implementation of IPFS to support package manager needs - go-ipfs needs to be fast, efficient and stable when handling and transferring large amounts of data.
+It also needs to understand and support the specific tooling and usability needs of the package manager community.

+NOTE: “large files” = 10GB - 1TB, “many small files” = 10K-1M 1MB files.
+Benchmark goals refer to the speed of transferring data when already connected to IPFS nodes that have that data (not finding the data).

+#### Understanding Package Manager needs
 * `M (P0)`: The IPFS core team understands the needs of package management communities and engages their interest
    * Meet people from various package management communities -- both distros and language tooling -- and learn about their needs
    * Support interested package manager communities with DRIs